• Skip to primary navigation

 slow cooker creamed corn

-• Roast or grilled meats: Creamed corn complements the smoky flavors of Smoked or Oven-Roasted Tri-Tip Santa Maria Style and Marinated Beef Kebabs.
+• Roast or grilled meats: Creamed corn complements the smoky flavors of these main dishes: Tri-Tip Santa Maria Style and Marinated Beef Kebabs.

-• Thanksgiving side: It's a classic side dish that adds creamy sweetness to the Thanksgiving turkey.
+• Thanksgiving side: It's a classic side dish that adds creamy sweetness to the Thanksgiving turkey or Roasted Boneless Turkey Breast.

 • Southern-style comfort meals: Pair well with fried chicken, collard greens, or Cornbread for a true Southern feast.